 1. Keep your clients satisfied.

 A salon’s best marketing tool is word-of-mouth.
-If a client is happy with the results, he or she will come back to the your salon; after all, it is all a question of trust.
+If a client is happy with the results, he or she will come back to your salon; after all, it is all a question of trust.
 Satisfied clients can then help advertise your business to their friends, family, and colleagues.
 Word can easily spread about the great look and outstanding personal service that your salon provides.
-It is important that your business create and maintain the desirable reputation as a quality hair and salon operation.
+It is important that your business creates and maintain the desirable reputation as a quality hair and salon operation.

 2. Choose the right location

-Location is critical to the success of your business.
+The location is critical to the success of your business.
 You need a location that is strategically situated on one of the busiest streets in your area, if not in a mall.
-Some salons employing well-known hair stylists (e.g. “stylists to the stars) can put their business anywhere and still clients will flock to them.
+Some salons employing well-known hair stylists (e.g. “stylists to the stars) can put their business anywhere and still, clients will flock to them.
 If you don’t have a well-established reputation in the business and a long list of loyal clientele, find a high-profile location with an easy access from all parts of town.

 3. Offer a clean and safe atmosphere.

-Salons thrive on an environment that is clean, safe and relaxing where customers can receive prompt and professional service.
+Salons thrive in an environment that is clean, safe and relaxing where customers can receive prompt and professional service.
 Cleanliness is a particularly important element that can draw clients again and again.
 Your clients must be able to trust that the products and tools that you use on them are of top-notch quality and safe.
 You cannot afford to put your clients at risk from infections, as it could damage your reputation.

 Irrespective of size, salons should be scrupulously clean with the cleaning, disinfecting and sterilizing of equipment and work areas undertaken several times (not just once) a day, preferably at the start and end of the day and in-between clients.
-Be sure your towels, footbaths, and other equipments are washed, clean and odor-free.
+Be sure your towels, footbaths, and other equipment are washed, clean and odor-free.